slalombuild/terraform-atmos-accelerator/docs/GETTING-STARTED.md

   * a VPC
   * S3 bucket for terraform state

+These stacks correspond to the accounts documented in the [Before using this accelerator](#Before-using-this-accelerator) section.

-Run `atmos describe component vpc --stack development-ue2` to describe the components in the `development-ue2` stack.
+Next, run `atmos describe component vpc --stack development-ue2` to describe the vpc component in the `development-ue2` stack.
+This will describe the generated configuration for the vpc component.

 ```yaml
 atmos_component: vpc